qir-alliance/nwqsim/README.md

 ## About SV-Sim

 SV-Sim is implemented in C++/CUDA/HIP for general full-state quantum circuit simulation.
-It supports the following quantum gates based on QASM-2, QASM-3, and QIR:
+It supports the following quantum gates as the interface based on QASM-2, QASM-3, and QIR:

 |  Gate  | Format | Meaning |